holoviz/panel/doc/developer_guide/index.md

 This guide describes how to install and configure the development environment fully.

-If you have any problems with the steps here, please reach out in the `dev` channel on [Discord](https://discord.gg/rb6gPXbdAr).
+If you have any problems with the steps here, please reach out in the `dev` channel on [Discord](https://discord.gg/rb6gPXbdAr) or on [Discourse](https://discourse.holoviz.org/).

 ## Preliminaries